 Congratulations!
 Passing the Architect Registration Exam is an enormous milestone in the career of an architect.
 You have worked hard and you deserve to celebrate!
 However, before you burn sell all those study guides and spend the next few weeks binge-watching Netflix, if you aren’t a LEED Accredited Professional we suggest you make the LEED exams your eighth exam.
 You are in study mode, after all!

-In fact, rather than make the LEED Exams your eighth exam, we think it is smarter to make it your fourth or fifth exam.
+In fact, rather than make the LEED Exams your final exam, we think it is smarter to make it your third or fourth exam.
 That way, you get a bit of a break from the ARE content and you won’t be tempted to avoid the LEED exam all together.

 Listen to the advice of an architect that we know...